Newsletter & Podcast

 by Steel Industry News Editor

-Nucor Corporation, has again adjusted its Consumer Spot Price (CSP) for hot-rolled coil (HRC) steel
+Nucor Corporation has announced another significant price reduction in its Consumer Spot Price (CSP) for hot-rolled coil (HRC) steel,

 by Steel Industry News Editor